Ain't It Fun (Paramore song): Chart performance

 "Ain't It Fun" debuted at number 96 on the US Billboard Hot 100 chart issue dated March 15, 2014.
 On its fifth week of charting, the song entered the top 40 of the Hot 100, at number 34.
 In doing so, Paramore became the band's first album to yield two top 40 hits, after "Still Into You" peaked at number 24.
-The song reached its peak of number 10 on the issue of May 24, 2014, becoming Paramore's highest-peaking song on the chart.
+The song reached its peak of number 10 on the issue of May 24, 2014, becoming Paramore's highest-peaking and only top 10 song on the chart.
 According to Billboard, it is Williams's sixth-biggest US commercial success.
 On the magazine's component charts, "Ain't It Fun" reached higher positions—except for its peak of number 23 on the Adult Contemporary chart.
 For the week ending May 15, the song topped the Hot Rock Songs chart, displacing "Pompeii" by Bastille—which had remained at the top for 12 weeks.
 The track also topped the Adult Top 40, while peaking at number two on the Mainstream Top 40, behind "Fancy" by Iggy Azalea and Charli XCX.
 The song had sold over a million copies in the US as of June 2014.

 Internationally, the song attained moderate success.
 The song entered the ARIA Singles Chart at number 41, on the week of September 8, 2013.
 Two weeks later, the track reached its peak of number 32, having left the chart three weeks later.
 "Ain't It Fun" spent nine weeks on the Canadian chart, where it reached a peak of number 15.
 Not having been released as a single in the United Kingdom, the song became Paramore's second lowest-peaking track there—reaching number 147.
 As of May 2020, "Ain't It Fun" has sold 291,000 units in the country, becoming the eight best-selling single of the band there.
 The song reached the top five on the country's Rock Chart.
 In Ireland, the song peaked at number 61.